 • Tort law

-This course focuses about the development of the legal system.
+This course focuses on the development of the legal system, so case law is part of your studies.
 You’ll study concepts like common law.
 You’ll also study legal documents, like the Constitution.
-Case law is also part of your studies.

 17. Yale University’s Moral Foundations of Politics